Higher-spin composites and emergent AdS$_3$ geometry in the $(1+1)$-dimensional Gross-Neveu model: Emergent AdS /CFT

-\begin{itemize} \item \emph{Boundary} ($z\to 0$, $\Delta_1\to\Delta_0^2$): the chiral phase transition point.
-Both condensates are equal, the theory sits at its strongly coupled conformal fixed point, and the open string masses $M_{ij} = T^{1/2}|z^{(i)}-z^{(j)}|\to 0$.
-The entire higher-spin tower $\{\Phi_s\}$ becomes massless and degenerate; this is the Vasiliev point~\cite{Vasiliev1990,Vasiliev2003}: an infinite tower of massless higher-spin gauge fields in the bulk, dual to a strongly coupled CFT on the boundary.
-The geometry is extremely nonclassical and stringy near this boundary.
+The coordinate $z$ satisfies $z\to 0$ when $\Delta_1\to\Delta_0^2$ (the phase transition) and $z\to\infty$ when $\Delta_1\gg\Delta_0^2$ (deep spin-1 condensate).
+In the Poincar\'e patch metric $ds^2 = (\alpha^2/z^2)(-dt^2+dx^2+dz^2)$ the boundary $z\to 0$ is therefore the chiral critical point: both condensates are equal, the theory sits at its strongly coupled conformal fixed point, the open string masses $M_{ij} = \kappa^{1/2}|z^{(i)}-z^{(j)}|$ vanish, and the entire higher-spin tower $\{\Phi_s\}$ becomes massless and degenerate.
+This is the Vasiliev point~\cite{Vasiliev1990,VasilievReview} of an infinite tower of massless higher-spin gauge fields dual to a strongly coupled boundary CFT.
+The deep bulk $z\to\infty$ is instead the ordered spin-1 phase, where the composites propagate as nearly free massive particles and the geometry is classical (Regime~1, $\ell_\mathrm{S}\sim\ell_\mathrm{P}\ll\ell_\mathrm{AdS}$).
+Frame~1 therefore has an \emph{inverted} classical/quantum ordering relative to conventional holography.
+Here, specifically, the boundary is the most strongly coupled and nonclassical region, and the bulk is tractable precisely because moving away from the boundary means moving away from the critical point into the ordered spin-1 phase.